madkins23/go-slog/infra/README.md

 The reason for two functions is the possibility that an `slog.Logger` is available but a `slog.Handler` is not.
-This handler is implemented directly as a `slog.Logger`, without defining a `slog.Handler` interface.[^1]
+In this case the handler is implemented directly as a `slog.Logger`, without defining a `slog.Handler` interface.[^1]

 ## Options

-The `options` package provides some predefined [`slog.HandlerOptions`](https://pkg.go.dev/log/slog@master#HandlerOptions) objects.
+The `infra` package provides some predefined [`slog.HandlerOptions`](https://pkg.go.dev/log/slog@master#HandlerOptions) objects.
-These are used in testing and benchmarks and may have some utility elsewhere.
+These are used in testing and benchmarks and may have some utility elsewhere:

+* LevelOptions
+* ReplaceAttrOptions
+* SimpleOptions
+* SourceOptions

 ---